All Episodes

 They still believe that they have a monopoly in the media and a monopoly in the American people's hearts and minds.

-Uh and that all the rest of this is just an illusion and falderole.
+And that all the rest of this is just an illusion and falder all.

-They have not come to grips with the reality.
+They have not come to grips with reality.

-This is MSNBC live today with the anchor, uh, Randy Meyer, and he says the prosecutor has not come up with enough evidence to charge Rove.
+And he says, the prosecutor has not come up with enough evidence to charge Rove.

 Well, it does appear this morning that the White House is firing on all cylinders, doesn't it?